-- All permanent employees and bus drivers are paid monthly on the 25th of a calendar month. - Substitute or temporary employees are paid on the 15th of each calendar month. - Overtime checks, checks for hourly paid employees, and longevity checks are released on the 15th of the calendar month. - If the 15th or 25th falls on the weekend, checks will be released on the Friday before.
+- All employees are paid monthly on the 25th of a calendar month. - If the 25th falls on the weekend or holiday, checks will be released on Friday before.

-Exception: All employees will be paid in June at the end of the finance close out date and in November and December on the last workday before the holiday break.
+Exception: All employees will be paid in June at the end of the Finance Department's close out date and in November and December on the last workday before the holiday break.